seven-squares-studios/chromeappsforever-site/README.md

 ## Why does this repo exist

 Chrome Apps Forever is a web site setup to store chrome apps for those on a device that isn't a chromebook.
 Maybe when Google sees this repo/site getting some attention they'll at least keep the ability to install chrome apps in chrome.
 Maybe even under a flag.
-We definitely need an app that can install chrome apps, sort of like how [Chrome Dev Editor](https://github.com/GoogleChrome/chromedeveditor) does it.
+And, of course this site will act as the chrome apps store, until a better alternative comes along.
+We will definitely need an app that can install chrome apps, sort of like how [Chrome Dev Editor](https://github.com/GoogleChrome/chromedeveditor) does it.
 But yes, if you think chrome apps are worth saving then please help as much as you can.

 ## How can I help